-However, if you live in an extremely humid or arid region, your home may have lower or higher humidity levels, meaning you may need to work harder to maintain proper humidity in your Leo’s tank.
+However, if you live in a highly humid or arid region, your home may have lower or higher humidity levels, meaning you may need to work harder to maintain proper humidity in your Leo’s tank.

-The best way to keep tabs on your Leopard gecko’s tank humidity levels is to invest in a high-quality hygrometer like this Zoo Med Labs Digital Thermometer Humidity Gauge.
+The best way to keep tabs on your Leopard gecko’s tank humidity levels is to invest in a high-quality hygrometer like this one.

-It not only measures humidity levels but also tracks the tank’s temperatures, so will always know the temperature and humidity and adjust it as needed.
+It measures humidity levels and tracks the tank’s temperatures, so it will always know the temperature and humidity and adjust it as needed.

-One important thing to note is Leopard geckos require higher humidity levels (somewhere between 70 and 80 percent) to support their normal shedding process.
+One important thing to note is that Leopard geckos require higher humidity levels (between 70 and 80 percent) to support their normal shedding process.

 The #1 reason why Leopard geckos experience problems shedding is due to low humidity levels.

 But since geckos shed anywhere from every week to once every other month (depending on their age and growth rate), this means they regularly need access to high levels of humidity.